 Step 1: Print and Assemble Your Free Giant Number Template

 I created these giant mosaic numbers in word and saved as a PDF.
 You will want to open your PDF Giant Balloon Mosaic Number Template in Adobe.
-You can get a number 1 or 2 template here or a 3 and 8 giant number below.
+Here are the giant number 3 template and number 8 template.

 How Do I Print Large Numbers?